How does a Mont Sleeping Bag look after 30 years? Pretty good after a down rejuvenation service.

-This 1984 Mont Telemark was returned to us late last year after 30 years of use for its first ever down rejuvenation.
+This 1984 Mont Telemark Down Sleeping Bag was returned to us for a down rejuvenation after 30 years of use.
 The bag was brought back to its former glory and made ready for another lifetime of use in the wild.

 Sewn by Thai at the Mont Factory in Queanbeyan, NSW, Australia on Wednesday the 29th of August 1984.